On this page

 Shovelling is strenuous work and hard on both the heart and the back.
 For older people or persons with a history of back or heart problems it might be better to avoid this job altogether.
-This is especially true under extreme weather conditions (cold winter, hot summer).
-Even for the physically fit, some warm-up exercises before starting shovelling is highly recommended.
+Shovelling is especially difficult under extreme weather conditions (cold winter, hot summer).
+Even for the physically fit, warm-up exercises before starting shovelling is highly recommended.
 Flexing and stretching exercises warm and loosen the muscles and prepare them for the job ahead.

 - Always contact your local utility providers before digging to determine the location of any cables, power lines, gas pipelines, water pipes, etc. that may be below ground.
 In some jurisdictions, it may be against the law to dig without locating certain services.
 In addition, the homeowner or contractor could be liable for any damages caused.

 - Wear the proper protective clothing; safety footwear, gloves, long pants if necessary

 - Allow for safe distance between people if you are working with other people.

 Keep feet wide apart.
 Place front foot close to shovel.